|

 to marriages which are declared ab initio

 or annulled by final judgment under Articles 40 and 45.
+The final judgment in such cases

 shall provide for the liquidation, partition and distribution of